harfbuzz/boring-expansion-spec/VARC.md

 variations applied if present).

-For any unspecified axis, the value used depends on flag `RESET_UNSPECIFIED_AXES.
+For any unspecified axis, the value used depends on flag `RESET_UNSPECIFIED_AXES`.
 If the flag is set, then the normalized value zero is used.
 If the flag is clear the axis values from current glyph being processed (which itself might recursively come from the font or its own parent glyphs) are used.
 For example, if the font variations have `wght`=.25 (normalized),